MatteoFilosa/TraVIS/README.md

 4) In order to run all the functionalities of the framework, download and install GraphViz: https://graphviz.org/download/

-InterViewIS: installation of the dependencies for the traces replay and state chart generation features
+TraVIS: installation of the dependencies for the traces replay and state chart generation features

 1) Install selenium 4.1.3 ----> pip install selenium==4.1.3 (it should be already installed from step 1)